 How is Time Tracked and Calculated in Hubstaff?

-Unlike some other time tracking systems, Hubstaff doesn’t just assume that an employee is active for every 10 or 15 minute segment.
-Instead Hubstaff only credits workers with the actual time that was spent in front of the computer and active.
+Unlike some other time tracking systems, Hubstaff doesn’t just assume that an employee is active for every 10 or 15-minute segment.
+Instead, Hubstaff only credits workers with the actual time that was spent in front of the computer and active.
 Click here to learn more about how we calculate time.

 How to Delete Screenshots?

-ONLY the organization owner/manager or “Users” with a project manager role can remove screenshots.
+Only the organization owner/manager or Users with a project manager role can remove screenshots.
 Click here to learn how to delete screenshots.

 Want to add or remove time for your team manually?

-In order to remove activity or edit time manually, you need to go to your organization settings and enable “Modify Time Allowed”.
+In order to remove activity or edit time manually, you need to go to your organization settings and enable the Modify Time setting.
 Learn how to access those settings here.